adharsh-prasad/Robotics-Portfolio/Lunar_Operations_Task_Planning/README.md

 ## **Features**

 - **Path Planning**:
-   - Custom A* Algorithm: An optimized implementation of A* with heuristics adapted for the lunar environment and segmented map structure
+   - Greedy heuristics segmented Algorithm: An optimized implementation of A* with heuristics adapted for the lunar environment and segmented map structure
-   - Built-in MATLAB A* Algorithm: Utilizing MATLAB's native A* implementation as a baseline
+   - Rail Segment A* Algorithm: Implemented the A* algorithm for the segemented map data instead of binary grid map
-   - Modified A* with Geometric Constraints: Enhanced version incorporating line-of-sight constraints for improved navigation in the lunar environment
+   - Built-in MATLAB A* Algorithm: Utilizing MATLAB's in-built A* implementation for benchmarking

 - **3D Lunar Base Map Creation**:
-   - Generated using MATLAB to represent rail-based paths and modular super-adobe structures
+   - Generated using 3D visualization tools to represent rail-based paths and modular super-adobe structures
    - Includes binary occupancy maps derived from the 3D map
    - Segmented map structure for improved computational efficiency